 The NFL is an offensive league now.
-The rules committee has mostly rightfully legislated away the unnecessary violence from the game, but they have also made playing defensive back in the NFL impossible.
+The rules committee has mostly legislated away the unnecessary violence from the game, but they have also made playing defensive back in the NFL impossible.

 Defense isn’t sticky from year to year.
 Consistency comes and goes because defensive personnel changes so frequently.
-But opposing QB play is sometimes an even bigger catalyst for defensive performance.
+Still, opposing QB play is sometimes an even bigger catalyst for defensive performance.
 Coverage is king, but the nature of coverage makes it tricky to predict.

 Who Has the Best Defense in the NFL?